jblotus/aws-lambda-wkhtmltopdf/README.md

 # aws-lambda-wkhtmltopdf
 Convert HTML to PDF using Webkit (QtWebKit) on AWS Lambda

-## Creating function in your AWS account
+## Creating function under your AWS account

 1. Log into your AWS account
 2. Under Lambda, click **Create a Lambda function** button